subworx/subworx.github.io/3dprinting.md

 [Simple Ikea Lack Enclosure (website)](https://blog.prusa3d.com/cheap-simple-3d-printer-enclosure_7785/) - #TODO

 [Simple Ikea Lack Enclosure with MMU2 support (website)](https://blog.prusa3d.com/mmu2s-printer-enclosure_30215/) and you can reuse the glass from v1.
-If I get a MMU3 before building this, [Door Handles (model link)](https://www.printables.com/model/5157-door-handles-for-prusa-printer-enclosure-v2) are needed.
+If I get a MMU3 before building this, a) [Door Handles (model link)](https://www.printables.com/model/5157-door-handles-for-prusa-printer-enclosure-v2) are needed because b) v2 has different size windows (but comes with extensions for v1 windows)

 Input Shaping on the MK3S: